Return to Index

 - Do not give up!—If you have failed before, remember that it often takes several tries to give up tobacco.

-- Seek advice.—Ask your doctor about nicotine chewing gum and cessation programs.
+- Seek advice.—Ask your doctor about nicotine chewing gum, cessation programs, and medications that block the effects of nicotine.

 - Find alternatives to smokeless tobacco.—Try sugar-free gum or low calorie snacks such as popcorn, vegetables, and fruit.